 Adobe did continue providing maintenance (bug/security) fixes to CS6 and refreshing Camera Raw through July 2015, over 3 years after CS6 came out – but then finally discontinued support in order to evolve the platform and pursue further innovations in image processing and workflow technology.

 Thus, CS6 was written before and is not supported on newer operating systems, meaning that officially Windows 8.1 and Mac OSX v.
-10.9 (“Mavericks”) are the latest compatible OS versions.
+10.9 (“Mavericks”) are the last compatible OS versions.

 As of January 9, 2017, Creative Suite is no longer available for purchase